LGBTQ rights in Grenada: Legality of same-sex sexual acts

 In May 2013, the president of the Senate of Grenada called the island to reconsider its ban on same-sex sexual relationships and said that “the day is fast approaching” for Grenada and other Caribbean countries to repeal their sodomy laws.

 Discrimination protections

-There are no explicit clause on equality or protection of privacy in the Grenada Constitution of 1973.

-Grenadan law does not address discrimination or harassment on the account of sexual orientation or gender identity.
+There is no explicit clause on equality or protection of privacy in the Grenada Constitution of 1973.
+Grenadian law does not address discrimination or harassment on the account of sexual orientation or gender identity.